bluthej/codebook/docs/decoupled.md

 - _Large functions_: big, unwieldy functions that do a little bit of everything
 - _High cyclomatic complexity_: lots of nested ifs and for loops
 - _Globals_: Using globals for things that don't strictly need to be global
-- _Embedded configuration_: paths and filenames are hardcoded in ways that the code is not portable to to another computer
+- _Embedded configuration_: paths and filenames are hardcoded in ways that the code is not portable to another computer

 ```{margin}
 *Cyclomatic complexity* is the number of linearly independent paths (e.g. branches of an if statement) in a function